 Allow it to talk to you and help you in your creations.

-Beads, especially focal beads, can be a very inspiring way of creating jewelry.
+Beads can be a very inspiring when creating jewelry, especially focal beads.
 Either a style or type of bead can play an important role in your creativity.

 Does the bead speak to you?
 Does it lend itself to a particular style or perhaps it’s a stand-alone design?

-There are many factors that will play into this type of designing that each creation will be a unique one of a kind [OOAK] and I love unique.
+There are many factors that will play into this type of designing that each creation will be a unique one of a kind [OOAK] and don't you just love unique.
 You may lean toward this type of designing if you buy handmade beads from bead artist or if you should decide to learn to make beads yourself.

 Just be sure to come back and finish up here before roaming to far away.
 Promise?